CharlesRandom/front-petbnb/README.md

-# Paetbnb React with google Maps API
+# Petbnb React with google Maps API

 This app integrates React with the Google Maps API